kuanrongchan/date-to-gene-converter/README.md

 When there are duplicate Mar-01 values, Mar-01 will be annotated as Mar-01_1st and Mar-01_2nd.
 Users will have to manually assign the corresponding gene names to the values.
 If gene description is provided in the dataset, users will just need to match the gene name to the gene description.
 Otherwise, users will have to check their raw dataset to ascertain what the Mar-01_1st and Mar-01_2nd mean.
 The same process goes for Mar-02 values as well.

-# Checking converted dataframes
-Users can key in the genes of interest (e.g. MARCHF1) to inspect if the gene expression data has indeed been updated with the new gene names.
+Finally, users can key in the genes of interest (e.g. MARCHF1) to inspect if the gene expression data has indeed been updated with the new gene names.

 # Running the Gene Updater tool locally